Supersymmetric $\mathbb{WCP}^n$, AdS near horizons and orbifolds: Supersymmertic from -spheres

 With respect to the frame \eqref{eq:B3viel}, evaluated at the poles, the $\hat \phi_i$ dependence in the above is precisely that of a spinor at the origin or $\mathbb{R}^2$ expressed in polar coordinates.
 Thus the spinors are indeed regular on the covering space proved that $l$ is tuned such that the $\psi$ coordinate is well behaved as previously discussed.
 Thus we see that supersymmetry is preserved globally on $\mathbb{B}^3$ when \eqref{eq:lrule1} is imposed.

-Note that we necessarily have that $\hat\xi^{(3)}_{\pm}$ are charged under $\partial_{\psi}$ unless $k_1=k_2=1$, this means that we cannot Kaluza-Klein reduce on $\partial_{\psi}$ within ${\mathbb B}^3$ and arrive at a round spindle geometry that preserves supersymmetry, like you can for S$^3/\mathbb{Z}_l\to $S$^2$.
+Note that we necessarily have that $\hat\xi^{(3)}_{\pm}$ are charged under $\partial_{\psi}$ unless $k_1=k_2=1$, this means that we cannot Kaluza-Klein reduce on $\partial_{\psi}$ within ${\mathbb B}^3$ and arrive at an un-fibred spindle geometry that preserves supersymmetry, like you can for S$^3/\mathbb{Z}_l\to $S$^2$.
 This should be contrasted with the higher dimensional weighted projective spaces in the following sections which do allow this.
-One can of course Scherk-Schwarz reduce $\mathbb{B}^3$ on $\partial_{\psi}$ which maintains the gauge field ${\cal A}$ in the conditions for supersymmetry and so allows round $\mathbb{WCP}^1$ to be embedded in \textbf{gauged} supergravity.
+One can of course Scherk-Schwarz reduce $\mathbb{B}^3$ on $\partial_{\psi}$ which maintains the gauge field ${\cal A}$ in the conditions for supersymmetry and so allows un-fibred $\mathbb{WCP}^1$ to be embedded in \textbf{gauged} supergravity.

 As a final comment let us point out that our above analysis holds equally well for \eqref{eq:orbibundelS3def}.
 Indeed if we replace $e^3$ with $\lambda e^3$ in \eqref{eq:nonnaturalframeB3} they give a vielbein on the squashed S$^3$ this is constructed from.
-The spinors on this space are actually identical to \eqref{eq:S3spinors}, it is the equations they obey that get modified to \beq \nabla_{m}\xi^{(3)}_+=(2-\lambda)\frac{i}{2}\gamma_m\xi_++i (\lambda-1)e^3_{m}\sigma_3\xi^{(3)}_+,~~~\nabla_{m}\xi^{(3)}_-=\lambda\frac{i}{2}\gamma_m\xi_-+i \frac{(\lambda^2-1)}{\lambda}e^3_{m}\sigma_3\xi^{(3)}_+. \eeq After operating with \eqref{eq:S3coordtrans} a natural frame on $\mathbb{B}_{\lambda}^3$ is $\hat e^a=(d\theta,~\frac{\sin\theta}{\Delta}d\phi,~\frac{\lambda}{l}(d\psi+{\cal A}_{\lambda}))^a$ and the spinors take the form of \eqref{eq:spinorsB3} with one modification - $X$ as defined in \eqref{eq:Xdef} now gets its RHS multiplied by $\lambda^{-1}$.
+The spinors on this space are actually identical to \eqref{eq:S3spinors}, it is the equations they obey that get modified to \beq \nabla_{m}\xi^{(3)}_+=(2-\lambda)\frac{i}{2}\gamma_m\xi_++i (\lambda-1)e^3_{m}\sigma_3\xi^{(3)}_+,~~~\nabla_{m}\xi^{(3)}_-=\lambda\frac{i}{2}\gamma_m\xi_-+i \frac{(\lambda^2-1)}{\lambda}e^3_{m}\sigma_3\xi^{(3)}_+. \eeq After operating with \eqref{eq:S3coordtrans} a natural frame on $\mathbb{B}_{\lambda}^3$ is $\hat e^a=(d\theta,~\frac{\sin\theta}{\Delta_{\lambda}}d\phi,~\frac{\lambda}{l}(d\psi+{\cal A}_{\lambda}))^a$ and the spinors take the form of \eqref{eq:spinorsB3} with one modification - $X$ as defined in \eqref{eq:Xdef} now gets its RHS multiplied by $\lambda^{-1}$.
 The rest of the discussion involving the preservation of global supersymmetry then goes through the same.